 Remember larvae, eggs, and pupae together account for 95% of the total flea population.

 It is important to remember that fleas may be present throughout the year because homes are maintained at favorable conditions for flea development (temperature, humidity, presence of shadowy areas).
 Infestation of your pet outside the house is rare in winter times.

 Flea larvae try to escape the light.
 But they don’t go very far from the egg they came, 40 cm at the most for stage 3 larvae.

-This means that flea larvae live near the places where your dog or cat spends the most time.
+This means that flea larvae live near where your dog or cat spends the most time.
 They will find favorable conditions in carpets, rugs, between floorboards, or in the deep fabrics of sofas and armchairs: these are places where they are hidden from light and where the humidity level is a little higher.

 These are the areas you should target.
-Spy on your dogs or cats and try to find out the spots where they usually spend time, play, sleep, or rest.
+Spy on your dogs or cats and try to find the spots where they usually spend time, play, sleep, or rest.